 Used to play football

-It is true that Mamoru used to play football back when he was still a student, and in fact, he has actually shown that he knows how to play on some occasions, the problem is when Mamoru confessed that he “has always in the mid-bench”, so we can guess that he was not a regular.
+While it is true that Miyano used to play football back when he was still a student, and in fact, he has actually shown that he knows how to play on some occasions, the problem is when he confessed that he “was always a mid-bench player“, so you can guess that he was not a regular.